 Asian dishes are unique in look, style and how they are eaten.
 Take note of these tips and plate your Asian dishes accordingly.

 Sharing food is common in Asian culture.

 Though slightly more challenging to plate, you can still use aesthetically pleasing garnishes and interesting bowls or containers (such as steamboats, dim sum baskets and even banana leaves) to heighten the food’s presentation.

 For fusion dishes that would like to adopt more modern, Westernised styles of smaller, individual servings, you may opt to adopt Western presentation techniques.

 Local favourites such as nasi lemak are complete meals.
-The starch is usually plated in the centre, topped with protein and vegetables placed around the sides.
+The rice is usually plated in the centre, topped with protein and vegetables placed around the sides.
 For such one-dish meals, balance the colour and texture to make them more visually appealing.